-We begin our list of famous photographers and their works with Ansel Adams because, besides fitting nicely into an alphabetized list, he is a widely known and widely beloved photographer.
+Any mention of famous photographers and their works must touch on Ansel Adams because, besides fitting nicely into an alphabetized list, he is a widely known and widely beloved photographer.

 Adams was born in San Francisco in 1902, and from an early age, he found joy and solace in surrounding himself by nature.
 While Ansel struggled with formal schooling, he excelled as a pianist—thinking for a time that playing the piano would be his primary occupation.
 He turned to photography, and one can easily see how the discipline and careful ear of a pianist can trace to the discipline and careful eye of a photographer.